Candiacervus: Extinction

-From the late Middle Pleistocene till the arrival of humans in the Holocene, Crete was inhabited by small elephants, eight types of Cretan deer and a normal sized mouse.
-The cause of the dramatic faunal turnover, which led to the extinction of the endemic deer and elephants, may simply have been the arrival of paleolithic humans.
+The extinction of Candiacervus may be due to the arrival of humans at the end of the Pleistocene.
 They could have exterminated the deer either actively by hunting, or passively by destroying its habitat.
-Another option is a gradual depletion of the ecosystem, as indicated by the finding of a complete herd consisting of individuals suffering a bone disease of an osteosclerotic nature (see X-ray photograph).
-The impact of paleolithic humans is at present still unproven, partly because of the scarcity on published fauna lists from archaeological sites (except for Knossos), partly because of the insecurely dated materials.
+Another option is a gradual depletion of the ecosystem, as indicated by the finding of a complete herd consisting of individuals suffering a bone disease of an osteosclerotic nature.
+The impact of Paleolithic humans is at present still unproven, partly because of the scarcity on published fauna lists from archaeological sites (except for Knossos), partly because of the insecurely dated materials.

+In 2018, it was proposed that Asphendou Cave petroglyphs in western Crete depicted Candiacervus, suggesting that humans and Candiacervus chronologically overlapped on the island.